Mastering Candlestick Patterns: A Comprehensive Guide to Analyzing Market Trends

 • Body: The difference between the open and close prices.

-• Wicks (Shadows): Lines extending above and below the body, showing the highest and lowest prices during the period.
+• Wicks (Shadows): The lines extending above and below the body, representing the highest and lowest prices during the period.

-• Open Price: The first traded price during the period.
+• Open Price: The price at the start of the trading period.

-• Close Price: The final traded price during the period.
+• Close Price: The price at the end of the trading period.

 Key Candlestick Patterns and Their Interpretations